Milestones:The First Word Processor for the Japanese Language, 1971-1978

 At this site, between 1971 and 1978, the first Japanese-language word processor was developed.
 Researchers headed by Ken-ichi Mori created a wholly new concept of Japanese word processing.
 Their first practical system, JW-10, was publicly unveiled on 3 October 1978.
 The JW-10, and improved versions, played a major role in advancing the Information Age in Japan, and provided the basis for Japanese-language word-processing software in personal computers.

-The two milestone plaques may be viewed at either the entrance hall of Toshiba's Corporate Research and Development Center, Kawasaki, Japan, or at the entrance hall of Toshiba's Ome Works, Ome, Japan.
+1) The entrance hall of Toshiba's Corporate Research and Development Center, Kawasaki, Japan,

 Japanese standard characters comprise kana (48 phonetic symbols) and kanji (over 6,000 Chinese ideographs), and both kana and kanji are needed to write normal sentences.
 Before the word processor for Japanese language was invented by Toshiba, it was not possible to compose typed documents in Japanese without the help of a professional typist.
 Automatic kana-to-kanji conversion was the key technology for selecting proper characters from thousands of kanji and kana characters.
 Many studies had been performed at universities and computer manufacturers in Japan to develop a practical kana-to-kanji conversion technology.
 The following are the most significant events in the development of the Japanese word processor up to the advent of the first product.